but, I AM worth it.

-To believe that we are not worthy, is to doubt that we are not loved, and to believe that we are not loved breaks down the very foundation upon which our relationship with God is built upon.
+To believe that we are not worthy, is to doubt that we are loved, and to believe that we are not loved breaks down the very foundation upon which our relationship with God is built on.

 That is why I believe the enemy intentionally and strategically attacks our relationship with our earthly fathers.
 That is why he deliberately tries to take fathers out of the picture through divorce or other means.
 Why many men are enticed to walk out on their families; why women are tricked into allowing their bitterness to create a wedge between fathers and their children; why children have such a difficult time forgiving their fathers.
 It is because a child’s first image of God is through their parents and what better way to tarnish the image of God than to tarnish the image of our earthy fathers.